RayZ-O/RayZ-O.github.io/_posts/2015-06-13-Reverse-Bit.md

 |10|0|
 {: class="table table-striped table-nonfluid"}

 Lol, the cache is only hit once.
-By the way, this proves the uniform distribution generator in standard library is really good.
+By the way, it proves the uniform distribution generator in standard library is really good.

 #### Second Try
 How can we increase the cache hit ratio?